Mark Elliott

 My journey into programming started in 2019 when I simplified a boring and slow data entry process at a pathology lab with a script, cutting hours down to minutes.
 Inspired to do more, I took the dive into software development, creating projects with Python, JavaScript, and beyond.

 As a full stack developer, I focus on performance and code quality.
-I write efficient algorithms and consider the inner workings and pitfalls of a language or framework to achieve better results.
-And to avoid technical debt, I spend time before I start building carefully designing the architecture to create an elegant and maintainable system, saving headaches later.
+I write efficient algorithms and consider the inner workings and pitfalls of a language, package, or framework to achieve better results.
+And to avoid technical debt, I spend time, before I start building, carefully designing an elegant and maintanable architecture, saving headaches later.

 Projects